The best way to capture UTM parameters in Jotform

 3. Attributer automatically completes the hidden fields with UTM data

-Imagine you're a marketer at Dropbox and you're running Google Ads to attract new customers.
+Say you're a marketer at Dropbox running Google Ads to bring in new customers.

-In addition to the Channel information, Attributer will also capture the landing page and landing page group, so you know precisely how that lead arrived at your website.
+On top of that, Attributer also captures the landing page and landing page group, so you have a complete picture of exactly how that lead found their way to your site.

 4. UTM parameters are captured by Jotform

-Lastly (and most importantly), when a user submits your Jotform form, all the UTM parameters and landing page data from Attributer are submitted too.
+Finally, when a visitor hits submit on your Jotform form, all the UTM parameter and landing page data that Attributer wrote into those hidden fields gets submitted right along with it.

-Once the user's data is captured, you can use Jotform's integrations or Zapier to send it to your CRM (I.e. Salesforce, Hubspot, Pipedrive, Dynamics, etc) or other sales & marketing tools.
+From there, you can use Jotform's built in integrations or a tool like Zapier to send everything through to your CRM (like Salesforce, HubSpot, Pipedrive, Dynamics, etc.) or whatever other sales and marketing tools you use.

 What is Attributer?